Maurice A. Preston: Military career

 Preston completed flying school at Kelly Field, Texas, in October 1938, and then served in various squadron positions before he was assigned as commander of the 62nd Bombardment Squadron at Davis-Monthan Field, Arizona, in 1941.
 He later became deputy group commander of the 34th Bombardment Group there.

 In June 1942, Preston was transferred to Gowen Field, Idaho, and served as deputy group commander of the 34th Bombardment Group and then as deputy commander of the 29th Bombardment Group.
 In January 1943, he became commander of the 379th Bombardment Group at Wendover Field, Utah.
 He took the 379th to Europe in early 1943 and flew 45 combat missions in the B-17 Flying Fortress.
 He participated in the now-historic Schweinfurt raids, leading the second one on April 13, 1944.
 He commanded the 41st Bombardment Wing from October 1944 until May 1945, when he returned to the United States.
 Preston was then assigned as base commander of the 231st Army Air Force Base Unit at Alamogordo, New Mexico.

 Preston enrolled as a student at the Air Command and Staff School, Maxwell Field, Alabama, in August 1946, and upon graduating in June 1947, became the chief, Inter-American Security Branch and Military Coordinating Committee, of the Permanent Joint Board of Defense Canada and United States, Washington, D.C.
 He later joined the Plans Division of Air Force Headquarters in Washington, D.C.

-Going overseas in 1949, Preston was appointed deputy commander for Plans and Operations of the U.S. Northeastern Command, with duty station at St. Johns, Newfoundland.
+Going overseas in 1949, Preston was appointed deputy commander for Plans and Operations of the U.S. Northeastern Command, with duty station at St. John's, Newfoundland.
 Assigned to the Strategic Air Command in March 1952, he became commander of the 308th Bombardment Wing (Medium) at Hunter Air Force Base, Georgia.
 In January 1954 he assumed command of the Strategic Air Command's 4th Air Division at Barksdale Air Force Base, Louisiana.